longhornxa/small-group-manual/service.rst

 			You will need to prepare towels and a bucket.

 2. We can all use our own talents and abilities to serve God.
-Fill out check list of specialized abilities.
-Think of ways that you can use that ability to serve others.
+Complete a spiritual gifts survey.
+Think of ways that you can use your strongest gifts to serve others.

 3. Plan a service activity time and place that the small group and go out and serve to together.

-**During the Week**

-1. Read *Mark 9:35* daily this week and pray for opportunities to serve others.
-Than go out of the way this week to serve those that come into your path/ area of influence/class/etc.
+4. Read *Mark 9:35* daily this week and pray for opportunities to serve others.
+Then go out of the way this week to serve those that come into your path/ area of influence/class/etc.

-2. Look over the ways to serve the Chi Alpha Community.
-Pick one or two and as a small group do it together/alone.
+5. Ask a staff member about ways to serve the Chi Alpha Community.
+Pick one or two and do them with your small group or individually.

 .. topic:: *But I’m not a Christian ...*

 	1. Are you interested in serving the God of the Bible?
 Why or why not?
 	2. Complete the list of Specialized Abilities.
 How can you use your God given abilities to serve/help others?
 	3. Would you like to volunteer for small group service project to help/serve others?